-Once in full production, mineralized material from mining will be hauled to an underground crushing station and crushed underground.
-The crushed mineralized material will be trucked to the process plant until the conveyor ramp and belt are completed.
+Now in full production, mineralized material from mining is hauled to an underground crushing station and crushed underground.
+The crushed mineralized material is trucked to the processing facility until the conveyor ramp and belt are completed.
 The upper and lower segments of the conveyor ramp were connected in December 2022, greatly improving ventilation and allowing conveyor construction to begin.
-When the conveyor is completed, the crushed mineralized material will be conveyed directly from the underground crushing station to the process plant area via the conveyor ramp.
+When the conveyor is completed, the crushed mineralized material will be conveyed directly from the underground crushing station to the processing facility area via the conveyor ramp.
 The conveyor ramp provides access to the entire Valdecañas underground mining infrastructure and as mentioned above serves as a fresh air entry for the ventilation system.
 As well, the long-term mine ventilation system is nearing completion with the #1 and #2 ventilation shafts commissioned and ventilating some of the lower areas of the mine.